-Anticipated closing costsThere are certain normal fees linked to closing the sale of a house.
-These costs are often divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help direct you through your transaction.
+Expected closing costsThere are certain basic costs accompanying closing the sale of a house.
+These expenses are usually split between the buyer and seller, as spelled out in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through your transaction.

-Closing costs that are tied to your mortgage (More information)
+Closing costs that are tied to financing (Details)

 - Points (optional)